abdennour/react-annotations/README.md

 # Overview :

-This package aims to gather all react decorators/annotations.
+This package aims to be as a hub of react annotations where community gathers all react decorators/annotations here.

-It can include also a mature decorators existing in the open-source community.
-After adopting this decorator, we add it in this package with a reference to its main repository to keep the copyrights.
+It  includes also a mature decorators existing in the open-source community. as well as new decorators that are built in this packages (like logger).
-Also , there are decorators built from scratch.

- We are adopting `annotations` instead of `decorators` since all are capitalized.

 # Install